 Use the resources below to answer the questions that follow.

-What are the most common desert plants?
-How do they gather and store enough water to survive?
+- What are the most common desert plants?

-How have other plants adapted to the desert?
+- How have plants adapted to the desert?

-What are the names for the temperate grasslands and where are these names used?
+- What are the other names for the temperate grasslands?